 Public health benefits significantly from wastewater treatment, which helps reduce disease outbreaks (Hughes et al., 2021).
 Additionally, these facilities play a key role in mitigating environmental pollution by removing pollutants such as organic matter, nitrogen, and phosphorus (Kan et al., 2021).
 Despite their critical importance to public health and environmental protection, wastewater treatment plants have also been identified as contributors to global warming due to their emissions of greenhouse gases (GHGs) such as carbon dioxide (CO₂), methane (CH₄), and nitrous oxide (N₂O) (Kan et al., 2021).
 Globally, wastewater management processes contribute approximately 1.57% of total greenhouse gas emissions (UN Environment Programme, 2023).

 An innovative approach for the wastewater treatment sector involves adopting a circular economy model, which promotes the reuse and recycling of water (UN Environment Programme, 2023).
 In Italy, this concept is supported by legislative frameworks such as Ministerial Decree No. 185 of June 12, 2003, which establishes “Technical standards for wastewater reuse,” and Law Decree No. 39 of April 14, 2023, which outlines “Urgent measures to face water scarcity and enhance water infrastructure.”
 Moreover, the new Urban Wastewater Treatment Directive emphasizes stricter measures to monitor and reduce nutrient levels, such as nitrogen and phosphorus, in treated wastewater to minimize their environmental impact.
 It also prioritizes advanced treatment technologies and strategies to prevent nutrient pollution, thereby protecting water ecosystems and promoting sustainability.
 In this context, microalgae cultivation systems for wastewater treatment offer a sustainable solution for nutrient recovery and water recycling, aligning with regulations that promote circular economy practices in wastewater management.
 These systems, particularly those operating in open systems, offer several advantages, as noted by Gaurav et al. (2024).
 Key advantages include their low construction cost, reliance on sunlight for algal growth, ease of maintenance and natural gas exchange with the atmosphere, which releases oxygen.
 However, disadvantages include increased susceptibility to contamination by external organisms, limited control over environmental conditions and a high rate of water evaporation due to the system's design.

-Microalgae-based wastewater treatment has gained attention because is potential to absorb gases such as CO2 (Campos et al., 2016).
+Microalgae-based wastewater treatment has gained attention because of its potential to absorb gases such as CO2 and, in addition, microalgae have fast growth rates and high photosynthetic efficiency (Campos et al., 2016).

 Research’s interest in microalgae-based effluent treatment has been steadily growing.
 For instance, Mantovani et al. (2020) investigated the use of microalgae for anaerobic rejected liquor treatment in a 1,200-liter outdoor raceway reactor pilot plant in northeastern Italy.
 Similarly, Vaz et al. (2023) conducted a comprehensive review of studies on the operation and performance of open-system microalgae-based effluent treatment reactors.